Tuufless/FFXIV-Elemental-Raid-Macros/_current/m2s.en.md

 ## Markers

+There are a couple different markers you can use.

+### Nukemaru's markers

+These are the markers used on Nukemaru's video.
+You may sometimes see the `1234` markers rotated such that `1` is on the North-West.

 - The `ABCD` markers are just for orientation.
 - The `1234` markers mark the boundary for the boss's line AoEs (markers are safe).